Ambush3/GR-ArtPrize-FoliumMap/README.md

 # GR-ArtPrize-FoliumMap

+Due to Github not cooperating with Folium maps because of

 I created a map showing the Grand Rapids Art Prize art locations around the city of Grand Rapids, Michigan.
 Using Folium, Matplotlib.pyplot, and Pandas.